 - Module 3 – Appropriate for Administrators and Helping Professionals (counselors, nurses, social workers, psychologists), includes information about how to plan for and manage reintegration of students who have attempted suicide; and how to plan for and manage learning environments after a death by suicide.

-Certificates are saved and can be printed after each module is completed.
 Nebraska educators can complete 2 of the 3 modules to satisfy their annual suicide prevention training requirement.